amfahmy29/SFND_RADAR/README.md

 ```
 #### 8.CFAR implementation

-1-Slide the Cell Under Test (CUT) across the complete cell matrix
+1-Slide the Cell Under Test (CUT) across the complete cell matrix.

 2-Select the grid that includes the training, guard and test cells.
 Grid Size = (2Tr+2Gr+1)(2Td+2Gd+1).

 3-The total number of cells in the guard region and cell under test.
 (2Gr+1)(2Gd+1).

 4-This gives the Training Cells : (2Tr+2Gr+1)(2Td+2Gd+1) - (2Gr+1)(2Gd+1)

+5-For every iteration sum the signal level within all the training cells.
+To sum convert the value from logarithmic to linear using db2pow function.

-5-Measure and average the noise across all the training cells.
+6-Measure and average the noise across all the training cells.
 This gives the threshold

-6-Add the offset (if in signal strength in dB) to the threshold to keep the false alarm to the minimum.
+7-Add the offset (if in signal strength in dB) to the threshold to keep the false alarm to the minimum.

-7-Determine the signal level at the Cell Under Test.
+8-Determine the signal level at the Cell Under Test.

-8-If the CUT level > threshold assign % it a value of `1`, else equate it to `0`.
+9-If the CUT level > threshold assign % it a value of `1`, else equate it to `0`.
 ```